 Draft RestrictionsThe two tidally restricted and therefore controlling areas for traversing Torres Strait are Varzin Passage and the Prince of Wales Channel.
-Use of daily tide rises enables the service to pilot ships through these areas with a maximum draft not exceeding 12.2 metres (40 feet).
+Use of daily tide rises enables the service to pilot ships through these areas with a maximum draft not exceeding 12.20 metres for Container Vessels and 12.50 metres for Bulk Carriers and Tankers.
 Our in-house expertise is readily available for accurate calculation of tidal windows.
 ARP has a Duty Pilot available to provide our clients with 24/7 service.
 This includes the provision of pre-arrival waypoints and UKC management plans, routing recommendations and ready access to technical information.

 It is also important to note that the Torres Strait pilotage area is divided into the following sub-areas: